fabriph/dotfiles/chrome.md

 ⇧+Delete: delete the overlayed entry of the auto-complete fields history.
+⇧+Fn+Delete: delete an entry from the auto-complete in the URL bar.

 I particularly find really dangerous to accidentally press ⌘Q. A way to disable this is: